dynamsoft-docs/barcode-reader-docs-mobile/programming/android/api-reference/decoded-barcode-element.md

 **Return Value**

-The orientation angle of the barcode.
+An integer representing the orientation angle of the barcode.

 ### getModuleSize

-Get the module size of the decoded barcode.
+Returns the module size of the decoded barcode.

 ```java
 int getModuleSize();